sriram-d2/Relevant-Image-Scraping/README.md

 You can download the datasets via https://adys.nku.edu.tr/Datasets/.

-## Novel features for Conventional Approaches
+## Novel features for Automatic Approaches

 In this study, tests were conducted using the features gathered from web pages during the crawling of a website.
 It was found that the cached feature was particularly noteworthy.
 The results and evaluations of the tests were compared with related literature (Uzun et al., 2020).